isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

                 admin_server = kdc.example.org
         }

-With Windows AD the DNS service is provided by AD.
-AD also provides the Kerberos service and the ``krb5.conf`` file becomes:
+With Windows AD, the DNS service is provided by AD, which also provides the Kerberos service.
+The required text in the ``krb5.conf`` file becomes:

 .. code-block:: ini